 Assert: The assert command determines whether or not the provided condition is true.
 If the situation warrants,

-If the condition is true, the programme control will proceed to the next phase of testing; if it is false, execution will halt and nothing will be done.
+If the condition is true, the program control will proceed to the next phase of testing; if it is false, execution will halt and nothing will be done.

 Verify: The verify command also determines whether or not the provided condition is true.
-It does not halt programme execution, i.e., if there is a failure during verification, the programme will continue to run and all test phases will be completed.
+It does not halt program execution, i.e., if there is a failure during verification, the program will continue to run and all test phases will be completed.

 17) What exactly is XPath?